Intrinsec/comission/README.md

 - checks for plugins version;
 - looks for vulnerabilities in plugins version used;

 :fire: Attention : CoMisSion is not looking for vulnerabilities by analysing source code.
-Vulnerabilities are gatheredd from public databases like wpvulndb.
+Vulnerabilities are gathered from public databases like wpvulndb.
 Finding new vulnerabilities is not the purpose of this tool.

 A complete report can be generated in XLSX or CSV format.